 By having your key executive/s join a network, you get the best of both worlds.
 You get that outside perspective for your agency that you really need but from someone who walks in your shoes every day.
 You also get an ongoing professional development program for your younger leaders.

-At the in-person meetings (one in the October and one in the April) they will learn from each other’s experiences, challenges and victories.
+At the in-person meetings (one in October and one in April) they will learn from each other’s experiences, challenges, and victories.
 We also share best practices in new business development, financial and marketing strategies, systems development, as well as organizational and staffing strategies.

-“Katherine is a member of our leadership team at Predictive and has been a member of AMI’s Key Executive network since 2016.
-Her participation in the network aligns perfectly with her drive to learn, her desire to become the best version of herself, and to be a great teammate.
+“Megan and Hannah are members of our leadership team at Predictive and has been a member of AMI’s Key Executive network for several years.
+Their participation in the network aligns perfectly with their drive to learn, desire to become the best version of themselves and to be great teammates.

-Katherine’s leadership skills have sharpened and her confidence has increased — each is a direct reflection of the mentorship and insights shared by Craig and her fellow members within the network.
+Their leadership skills have sharpened and their confidence has increased — each is a direct reflection of the mentorship and insights shared by both AMI’s leadership and their fellow members within the network.

 I know every dollar we invest into AMI networks, training, and events generates a 5-7x ROI for Predictive.
 Those are good economics.” – Stephen Woessner, CEO of Predictive ROI

-A prorated portion of all the meeting expenses (per agency, not per person)
+- A prorated portion of all the meeting expenses (per person)

 The logistics and rules:

-Members arrive night before for a group dinner, followed by meeting all day on day one and conclude by 3pm on day two, allowing members to fly out that night.
+- Members arrive the night before for a group dinner, followed by a meeting all day on day one and conclude by 3 pm on day two, allowing members to fly out that night.

-We don’t make anyone sign a confidentiality agreement or an NDA.
-That members will protect their fellow members, hold their ideas and experiences in the strictest confidence and be a caring, considerate human being is the given.
+- We don’t make anyone sign a confidentiality agreement or an NDA.
+Those members will protect their fellow members, hold their ideas and experiences in the strictest confidence, and be a caring, considerate human being is given.
 If they act in a way that is not in alignment with the AMI manifesto or violate a trust – they will be asked to leave.
 So everyone just needs to be cool.

-If you’d like to enroll your key executive — please email Craig to set up a call to learn more.
+If you’d like to enroll your key executive — please email us to set up a call to learn more.